zyedidia/generic/cache/README.md

 func (t *Cache[K, V]) Each(fn func(key K, val V))
 ```

-Iter returns an iterator over all key\-value pairs in the cache\.
-It iterates in order of most recently used to least recently used\.
+Each calls 'fn' on every value in the cache\, from most recently used to least recently used\.

 ### func \(\*Cache\[K\, V\]\) [Get](<https://github.com/zyedidia/generic/blob/master/cache/cache.go#L39>)